cybertmt/cybertmt/README.md

 -  I’m interested in Go practice
 -  I’m currently learning Go, linux, html, css
 -  I’m looking to collaborate on some Go projects
-- 📫 How to reach me -> me@telegram
+- 📫 How to reach me -> cybertmt@telegram

 <!--
 **cybertmt/cybertmt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.